-In accordance with Federal Regulation 42 C.F.R. § 438.66(d) (1), the State must assess the readiness of MCO entities when the MCO has not previously contracted with the State or when the MCO will be providing benefits to a new eligibility group.
-Any Responder that meets these criteria will be subject to a readiness review of the elements outlined in 42 C.F.R. § 438.66(d) (4).
+In accordance with Federal Regulation 42 C.F.R. § 438.66(d)(1), the State must assess the readiness of MCO entities when the MCO has not previously contracted with the State or when the MCO will be providing benefits to a new eligibility group.
+Any Responder that meets these criteria will be subject to a readiness review of the elements outlined in 42 C.F.R. § 438.66(d)(4).

-Responders may also be subject to a readiness review if any of the following conditions are met:
+Responders may also be subject to further readiness review after proposal selection if any of the following conditions are met: